nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 What's the "right" level of CPU utilization for a server?
 If you look at a monitoring dashboard from a well-designed and well-run service, what CPU utilization should we hope to see, averaged over a day or two?

 It's a very general question, and it's not clear it should have a single answer.
-For a long time, however, I generally believed that higher is always better: we should aim for as close to 100% utilization as we can.
+That said, for a long time, I generally believed that higher is always better: we should aim for as close to 100% utilization as we can.
 Why?
 Well, anything less than 100% represents unused hardware capacity, which means we're wasting resources.
-If a service isn't maxing out its CPU, we could move it onto a smaller instance and save some money or free up some CPU for another purpose.
+If a service isn't maxing out its CPU, we could move it onto a smaller instance or run some additional work on that node.

 This simplistic intuition, it turns out, is rarely quite right.